 Maybe you’ve read about it on goop or heard about people flying to Paris for it.
-Tomorrow – mark our words – one of the Kardashian ladies will be gramming about it.
+Tomorrow one of the Kardashian ladies will be gramming about it.

-The newest procedure to hit aesthetic medicine – the Sugar Thread Lift – is a noninvasive facelift with no downtime that produces amazing results.
-And it’s currently only available in the San Francisco Bay Area at our office.
+The newest procedure to hit aesthetic medicine, the Sugar Thread Lift*, or PDO thread lift, is a minimally invasive facelift with no downtime that produces results.

-The threads dissolve gradually over a 6-8 month period but formation of new collagen occurs for the next 9 – 18 months.
+The threads dissolve gradually over a 6- to 8-month period, but formation of new collagen occurs for the next 9 to 18 months.
 We often recommend a follow-up treatment a few weeks later which will extend the rejuvenation.
 While the Sugar Thread Lift produces immediate, natural results, it does not replace, or last as long, as a facelift surgery.

 Polydioxonone is a complex sugar that naturally breaks down into carbon dioxide and water which are both are naturally excreted by the body with no adverse effects.
 Cardiologists have been using polydioxonone sutures in surgery for over 40 years.

 We’re not sure.
-But the doctors’ schedule is filling up quickly with patients wanting a lift without going under the knife.
+But our doctors’ schedules are filling up quickly with patients wanting a lift without going under the knife.

 How can I find out more?

 If you have other questions about Sugar Thread Lifts here in the San Francisco Bay Area, please contact us online or give our Palo Alto office a call at (650) 327-3232.